Bethany Donaphin

-Bethany Donaphin (born 1980 in New York City, New York, United States), is Head of League Operations at the Women's National Basketball Association and has been recognized for her professional achievements in sports.
+Bethany Donaphin (born August 27, 1980) is an American former basketball player who is the Head of League Operations for the Women's National Basketball Association (WNBA).
+She was named to the Sports Business Journal's "Forty Under 40" list in 2020.

+She played for the New York Liberty of the WNBA as a forward from 2003 to 2004.
+She also played for Famila Schio in Italy and for Fenerbahçe İstanbul in Turkey (2004–05).
+She played collegiately for Stanford University.
 She is 6'2.

-She is a former American basketball player.
-She played for New York Liberty as forward during the 2004–2005 season.
-She also played for Famila Schio in Italy and played for Fenerbahçe İstanbul in Turkey (2004–05).

-She played collegiately for Stanford University.

 Early life

 Bethany Donaphin is a native of Midtown Manhattan, attending The Cathedral School of St. John the Divine and the Horace Mann School before matriculating to Stanford University, where she continues to be a star alumna.
 Bethany capped her academic career with an MBA from Wharton School of the University of Pennsylvania.

 As a youngster, Bethany coupled basketball with dance lessons at The Harlem School of the Arts, Dance Theatre of Harlem, and Alvin Ailey American Dance Theater.